-Last month, Bethany House published My Stubborn Heart by Becky Wade.
+Last month, Bethany House published My Stubborn Heart by Becky Wade, she even had the books distributed all over the country with the help of Shiply.
 Touted as a Contemporary Christian Romance (emphasis on the contemporary), Wade’s book is causing a few waves.
 Why?
 Because it dares to dabble in language and subject matter typically deemed taboo in Christian fiction circles.

 I was first alerted to this when I read blogger-friend Nicole Petrino-Salter’s review, in which she noted:

 For those readers of Christian fiction who’ve wanted a little more reality in the language department, Becky dares to use the following words (which will no doubt raise the hackles of those readers who pass judgment on these kinds of things): boobs, balls (as in male body parts), crap, pissed.
 Only once for some of them and at, dare I say, the opportune moments?
 Really.
 And this from Bethany House!
 Ay, ay, ay.
 Not for shock value but for poignant moments and character-fitting verbiage.
 Authenticity.
 The way it should be done in this kind of story.

 Give me a second to catch my breath…

 …okay, I’m back.

 “Pissed”?
 “Boobs”?
 “Crap”?
 Why, I haven’t heard language like this since I… since I… well, since I turned on the TV, AM radio, or listened to the local elementary school kids on their way to school.
 If this is “cutting edge” for Christians, we are seriously sheltered.